Clean Install of TOS Aurora on AWS

 Install TOS Aurora

-1. On the target machine, create the directory /opt/tufin/data, if it does not exist already.
+2. Create the directory /opt/misc/, if it does not exist already.

-4. Verify the integrity of the TOS installation package by entering the following commands and comparing the output with the checksum information.
+8. Verify the integrity of the TOS installation packages by entering the following commands and comparing the output with the checksum information.

 sha256sum tos-xxxx-xxxxxxxx-final-xxxx.run.tgz